Communities and Residents: 2010–2013 term

 The group changed their name to "Communities & Residents" in 2012, following a review of the organisation's performance at the 2010 election.
 Other changes adopted after the review included abandoning the "whipping" system used in voting on council issues.

 2022 election

 C&R endorsed former Chief Executive of Heart of the City Viv Beck for the Auckland mayoralty, and would succeed in increasing its share of Auckland local board members and Licensing Trustees.

 2022–2025 term

 In 2025, it was revealed that Deputy Mayor Desley Simpson had resigned from C&R, leaving Christine Fletcher as the group's only councillor.

+2025 election

+At the 2025 election, the group saw Christine Fletcher re-elected to council for the Albert-Eden-Puketāpapa ward and they won control of the Albert-Eden-Puketāpapa, Maungakiekie-Tāmaki and Ōrākei local boards.
+The group lost two local board seats and no longer controlled the Mount Wellington Licensing Trust.

 List of representatives

 2022–2025 term

 Communities and Residents elected members for the 2022–2025 term included: